chenyenchung/personal_site/content/post/2019-04-02-be-a-detextive.md

 ## Conclusion
-It seemed that sometimes LaTeX needs to run more than 4 times (the `lualatex` - `biber` - `lualatex` - `lualatex` run by `latexmk` or `tinytex`) to make sure `bibtex` is working properly, and the error message is in fact precise.
-Because `tinytex::lualatex()` is being very considerate to remove all the intermediate files, the suggestion from the warning, `Please rerun LaTeX`, is not effective because everything is cleaned, so every run is like the first run.
+It seemed that sometimes LaTeX needs to run more than 4 times (the `lualatex` - `biber` - `lualatex` - `lualatex` run by `latexmk` or `tinytex`) to make sure that `bibtex` works properly, and the error message is in fact informative.
+Because `tinytex::lualatex()` is very considerate to remove all the intermediate files, the suggestion from the warning, `Please rerun LaTeX`, is no longer effective because everything is cleaned, and every run is like the first run.

 I still don't know why does `bibtex` need `.bbl` file and why pagebreak mysteriously changed in the example file, but it was quite fun.